 - Invest in creativity – invest and explore some of the projects you’ve put on hold

 - Exercise – find time for getting active each day

 - Financial support – reach out for financial assistance available, that is what it is there for and access the national debt helpline for assistance as well.

 - Visit the resources page on the Entertainment Assist website for access to podcasts, fact sheets and information.

-- Join the Entertainment Assist Community Hub or the Australian Alliance for Wellness in Entertainment (AAWE) community forum for peer-to-peer support.
+- Join the Australian Alliance for Wellness in Entertainment (AAWE) community forum for peer-to-peer support.